BindBC/bindbc-sdl/README.md

 __NOTE__: The C API from `SDL_atomics.h` is only partially implemented.
 It also has a dependency on the `core.atomic.atomicFence` template.
 In BetterC mode, this is not a problem as long as the source of DRuntime is available.
 The template instantiation will not require linking to DRuntime.
 However, if the `SDL_atomics` binding causes trouble and you don't need to use it, you can specify the version `SDL_No_Atomics` and the module's contents will not be compiled.
 If it's causing trouble and you need it, please report an issue.

-### The dynamic bindings
+### Dynamic Bindings
 The dynamic bindings require no special configuration when using DUB to manage your project.
 There is no link-time dependency.
 At runtime, the SDL shared libraries are required to be on the shared library search path of the user's system.
 On Windows, this is typically handled by distributing the SDL DLLs with your program.
 On other systems, it usually means installing the SDL runtime libraries through a package manager.

 To load the shared libraries, you need to call the appropriate load function.
 This returns a member of the `SDLSupport` enumeration:

 * `SDLsupport.noLibrary` indicating that the library failed to load (it couldn't be found)
 * `SDLsupport.badLibrary` indicating that one or more symbols in the library failed to load
 * a member of `SDLsupport` indicating a version number that matches the version of SDL that bindbc-sdl was configured at compile-time to load.
-By default, that is `SDLsupport.glfw30`, but can be configured via a version identifier (see below).
+By default, that is `SDLsupport.sdl200`, but can be configured via a version identifier (see below).
 This value will match the global manifest constant, `sdlSupport`.

 ```d
 import bindbc.sdl;